-Jeff Friday is in his fourth season as Bengals assistant strength and conditioning coach.
-He is in his 16th NFL season, including nine seasons (1999-2007) as head S/C coach of the Baltimore Ravens.
+Jeff Friday is in his fifth season as Bengals assistant strength and conditioning coach.
+He is in his 17th NFL season, including nine seasons (1999-2007) as head S/C coach of the Baltimore Ravens.

 His tenure with the Ravens included a Super Bowl championship in the 2000 season, when he was named Professional Strength and Conditioning Coach of the Year by a national vote of his peers.